snowcoal/SnowcoalsTools/README.md

 This command also has a pretty good running time of O(n*logk), where n is the number of blocks being changed into stairs/slabs, and k is the average number of overhangs for each (X,Z) coordinate.
 Since there are usually under 10 overhangs, it means that the command more or less has an O(n) run time.

+# Dim3Smooth Command

+This command does a 3-Dimensional Guassian blur on terrain.
+It is functionally similar to the FAWE //smooth command.
+The command is ```//dim3smooth <FilterSize> <NumIterations> <Cutoff>```.
+The first parameter filterSize is the size of the smoothing filter.
+This needs to be an odd number greater or equal to 3.
+The larger the number, the larger the area is sampled for the smoothing.
+Higher numbers can significantly increase runtime.
+The second parameter numIterations is optional, and the default is 1.
+This parameter sets how many smoothing operations are done.
+For example, running "//dim3smooth 3 2" is equivlant to running "//dim3smooth 3" twice.
+The third parameter cutoff is also optional and advanced.
+This parameter sets the cutoff value for when to place blocks or place air.
+The default is 0.5.
+Setting it higher will make objects smaller, and will make caves wider.
+Setting it lower will make objects larger, but will make caves thinner.
+Setting it too small will increase run time, due to how new blocks are decided.

+The run time of this command is O(n^3 * (k^3 + s)). n is the width (assuming square) of the selection, k is the width of the filter, and s is the average number of blocks that need to be searched to add a new one (s is only a consideration if the cutoff is set low).

 # TODO